Center for Agrarian Learning

 Forefront: Ideas in Food and Farming

-The Forefront Speaker Series is intended for farmers, land owners, local food enthusiasts, and anyone interested in the food economy.
-We're showcasing entrepreneurs who are solving problems with their passion and skills and sharing the how and the why of it all on the fourth Sunday of each month, January – April.
+The Forefront Speaker Series is intended for farmers, landowners, local food enthusiasts, and anyone interested in the food economy.
+We're showcasing entrepreneurs who are solving problems with their passion and skills and sharing the how and the why of it all.
 Free to attend, but registration required.

 Entrepreneurial Agriculture Degree and Certificates